sematic-ai/sematic/docs/types.md

 ## The `Image` type

-I you need to output an image in your Sematic function, you can use the `Image` type.
+If you need to output an image in your Sematic function, you can use the `Image` type.

 ```python
 from sematic.types import Image